ICPSwap-Labs/icpswap-validators/README.md

 dfx canister install --network ic TransferPositionValidator
 ```
 ## Proposal to register generic function
-First, you need to register the `transferPosition` function of SwapPool as a GenericNervousSystemFunction, you can submit a proposal to register the GenericNervousSystemFunction as follows.
+Initially, you need to register the `transferPosition` function of SwapPool as a GenericNervousSystemFunction.
+You can submit a proposal to register the GenericNervousSystemFunction as follows.
 ``` sh
 CANISTER_IDS_FILE="./sns_canister_ids.json"
 PEM_FILE=""        # The private key of the current identity.